Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

-We run only one simulation with an intermediate velocity of twice the escape velocity of the WDs, and with an impact parameter just below the detonation threshold.
-We find that a detonation occurs, as expected, producing 0.34 M$_\odot$ of \Ni, i.e. higher than both the high-velocity runs and the escape velocity runs which gave $0.185$ and $0.267$ M$_\odot$ of \Ni.
+We run only one simulation with an intermediate velocity of twice the free-fall velocity of the WDs and with an impact parameter just below the detonation threshold.
+We find that a detonation occurs, as expected, producing 0.34 M$_\odot$ of \Ni{}, which is higher than both the high-velocity runs (cases HC, HS in Tab. \ref{tab:simulations_parameters}) and the escape velocity runs (cases FFS, FFM), which gave $0.185-0.196$ and $0.251-0.282$ M$_\odot$ of \Ni{} respectively.

+Therefore, we cannot assume that the amount of \Ni{} production depends only on the size and speed of the shock (which is larger for smaller initial velocities) but most likely also on the amount of energy in the initial system as well.
+This is in agreement with the result of case H0 in comparison to FF0, in addition to case FFS that produced more \Ni{} than the same velocity head-on case FF0.
+As we see in the next section, the amount of \Ni{} production also depends on the numerical resolution and numerical parameters of the system.
+We aim to study these effects in more detail in the future.